-It has become increasingly popular the use of Smartphone’s apps, known as dialer apps to make phone calls.
-In part that is due to the increasing popularity of Facebook’s Messanger app that now includes VOIP (Voice-Over IP) calling and the ever popular Skype or WhatsApp.
+It has become increasingly popular the use of Smartphone apps, known as dialer apps to make phone calls.
+In part that is due to the increasing popularity of Facebook’s Messanger app that now includes VOIP (Voice-Over IP) calling and the ever-popular Skype or WhatsApp.
 The utilization in itself is in fact just a further confirmation the Smartphone has become the predominant device.
 It has been about ten years since Skype was launched as a Windows PC desktop program that becomes become popular and adopted different platforms, being the Smartphone of the latest and certainly a natural fit.

-The advantages of using a Mobile VOIP app such as Yak or Localphone for making long distance calls is that you’ll save a lot when comparing to the normal rates you’ll get from your wireless provider.
-Also the fact you can use Wi-Fi in almost all Smartphone nowadays in the market then you get greatly enhanced calling capabilities while maintaining your costs down.
+The advantage of using a Mobile VOIP app such as Yak or Localphone for making long-distance calls is that you’ll save a lot when comparing to the normal rates you’ll get from your wireless provider.
+Also, the fact you can use Wi-Fi in almost all smartphones nowadays in the market then you get greatly enhanced calling capabilities while maintaining your costs down.